Covid-19 Update about our services- 2022

 Our advanced microsurgery techniques can achieve the above consistently, irrespective of the variable and potentially challenging situation in each procedure.
 If these principles are not adhered to, the operation will likely fail due to blockage at the connection.

 What are the types of Reversal Operations & How the procedure is chosen during the operation?

 Two types of procedures are available to deal with the intentional blockage caused by vasectomy.
-Suppose your surgeon or clinic do not have the skills/resources to do both types of procedures.
+Suppose your surgeon or clinic does not have the skills/resources to do both types of procedures.
 In that case, the reversal will be incomplete in a proportion of men who had late consequences of vasectomy, such as blow-out or blockage upstream at the epididymis level.

 Vasovasostomy: This means connecting the cut ends (segments) of the vas.
 Vasovasostomy is the most common reversal procedure needed that carries the best possible outcome.